nunet/device-management-service/README.md

 $ nunet cap anchor --context dms --provide <the-delegate-output>
 ```

-The first command ingests the NuNet provided token and the last two commands use this token to delegate the public and deployment
-behavior capabilities to your DMS.
+The first command ingests the NuNet provided token and the last two commands use this token to delegate the public behavior capabilities to your DMS.

 #### Running DMS